LoganDark/luau-rs/README.md

 This library is a heavy work-in-progress - that is, almost none of the features listed above are actually functional at the moment.
-However, the fundamental pieces are in place:
+However, the fundamental pieces are in place - `luau-sys` is available and aims to provide a safe C API for interfacing with all of Luau, including the C++ parts.

-- Luau is compiled and linked to by the build script.
-Luau is included with the distribution; it is not retrieved from the network at build time
-- C++ "glue" code is compiled and linked to, to expose C interfaces to C++-only functionality
-- Both of these are exported by `luau-sys`, and consumed by `luau`, which smooths over the raw C interface with modern Rust types and safety
+Check out the [`README.md` for `luau-sys`](luau-sys/README.md) for more information on how it works.
+The raw bindings are consumed by `luau`, which smooths over the raw C interface with modern Rust types and safety.
+Most work on this repository will be working with the "glue", as that's what dictates what functionality is available for Rust to call into (by doing C++ stuff and then translating that to pure C types).

-More work - mainly API design, probably heavily taking inspiration from `rlua` - is needed to get the bindings into a state where they can be published to `crates.io`.
-I've reserved the names `luau` and `luau-sys` for this purpose.
+The rest of the work will be consumer-facing API design of the `luau` crate that consumes `luau-sys` - probably taking heavy inspiration from [`rlua`]( https://docs.rs/rlua).
+Once the crate is actually usable for creating Luau VMs, compiling code for them, and executing it inside, all from Safe Rust, it may be published to Crates.io if the API design is good enough.

-Most of the code in the `luau` crate is just a proof-of-concept and will be iterated upon and improved over time.
+For now, most of the code in the `luau` crate is just a proof-of-concept and will be iterated upon and improved over time.
 What you see is most likely not what will make it into the `0.1` release.
+I'm always open to feedback, suggestions, and pull requests.

 ## Contributing